 Who does the KDE Hub serve?

-The KDE Hub is here to support connections and learning amongst the MHP-IF projects and others who aspire to optimal mental health promotion for young Canadians.
+The KDE Hub is here to support connections and learning amongst projects and others who are helping mental health promotion flourish in Canada.

 What difference will the KDE Hub make?

 - Meaningful new knowledge created within and across projects funded through federal programs that also fund the Hub

-- Supportive and mutual learning amongst MHP-IF projects and with others who share their interests
+- Supportive and mutual learning amongst funded projects and with others who share their interests

-- Stronger systemic supports for optimal child and youth mental health promotion in Canada
+- Stronger systemic supports for optimal mental health promotion in Canada

 What we do

 Guided by our vision and niche, the Hub:

-- Curates knowledge and resources to fill meaningful gaps, and to share lessons from the MHP-IF
+- Curates knowledge and resources to fill meaningful gaps, and to share lessons from the programs supported by the KDE Hub

-- Makes connections amongst MHP-IF funded projects and between projects and others with relevant expertise, experiences and networks.
+- Makes connections amongst funded projects and between projects and others with relevant expertise, experiences and networks.

 - Provides access to advice and guidance on intervention planning, research, evaluation, and knowledge exchange